lukashino/suricata/doc/userguide/configuration/suricata-yaml.rst

 configuration.

 The interface-specific settings will override the global settings for the worker-cpu-set and receive-cpu-set.
-The CPUs does not need to be contained in the parent node settings.
+The CPUs do not need to be contained in the parent node settings.
 If the interface-specific settings are not defined, the global settings will be used.